-- Sealing and insulating ductwork – Regardless of the thermostat setting, many homes have leaky ductwork and poor airflow, resulting in uncomfortable rooms.
-We may recommend sealing your home’s ducts with an air duct sealant (called mastic) and balancing the duct system to optimize airflow to all rooms.
+Sealing and insulating ductwork – Regardless of the thermostat setting, many homes have leaky ductwork and poor airflow which can result in uncomfortable rooms.
+We may recommend sealing your home’s HVAC ducts with an air duct sealant and balancing the duct system to optimize airflow to all rooms.
 Insulating ductwork in attics and crawl spaces also can reduce energy usage and increase your home’s overall comfort.

-- Improving heating and cooling systems – Heating and cooling your home can account for up to 50% of your home’s energy use.
-If your heat pump, furnace or air conditioner is more than 10 years old, we may recommend replacing it with a unit that is ENERGY STAR qualified and properly sized.
-Installed correctly, high efficiency units can help you save on heating and cooling costs.
+Improving heating and cooling systems – Heating and cooling your home can account for up to 50% of your home’s energy use.
+If your heat pump, furnace, or air conditioner is more than ten years old, we may recommend replacing it with a unit that is ENERGY STAR qualified and properly sized.
+Installed correctly, high efficiency units can save on heating and cooling costs.
 Such a unit will make your home more comfortable year-round by providing more consistent temperatures and better humidity control regardless of changing outdoor temperatures.

-- Fixing your combustion equipment – We will also test the combustion equipment in your home, such as your furnace and hot water heater, to ensure that it operates and vents properly and recommend repair or replacement if test results indicate either is needed.
+Fixing your combustion equipment – We will also test the combustion equipment in your home, such as your furnace and water heater, to ensure they operate and vent properly.
+If issues are uncovered, we will recommend repair or replacement.
 If applicable, we will conduct a carbon monoxide reading on ovens and other areas to further test the safety of your home.

-- Upgrading lighting and appliances – Energy used for lighting and appliances can account for 25% of your home’s total energy consumption.
-As a result, we may recommend ENERGY STAR qualified products, such as refrigerators, freezers, clothes washers, dishwashers, dehumidifiers, room air conditioners and compact fluorescent light bulbs.
+Upgrading lighting and appliances – Energy used for lighting and appliances can account for up to 25% of your home’s total energy consumption.
+As a result, we may recommend ENERGY STAR qualified products such as refrigerators, freezers, clothes washers, dishwashers, dehumidifiers, room air conditioners, and compact fluorescent light bulbs.
 An energy efficient hot water heating system may also be recommended.